perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 4 - Deploying and Managing DNS and Group Policy.md

 - DNS is installed as a server role in Windows Server 2016

 #### DNS Zones
+> - Common type of DNS query is resolving the IP address of host or domain name
+> - Based on information stored on the **forward lookup zone**
+> - In a scenario when the query is to resolve the host or domain name of a particular IP address, this type of query requires the information from the **reverse lookup zone**
+> - **Stub zone** is a special type of internal lookup
+> - Both reverse lookup and stub zones must be set up manually

 - DNS name resolution enabled through the use of tables of information that links computer names and IP addresses
 - Tables are associated with partitions in a DNS server known as **zones**
 	- Contains resource records